BloomTech-Labs/underdog-devs-ds-a/mentee_mentor_intake/table_suggestions/README.md

 * Personally collected data to possibly include for dropdown fields.
 (I would love some brainstorming & input for more additions to these)
     * genders.csv - Includes a possible list of options for gender when a mentee / mentor fills out a application.
     * industry_categories.csv - Includes a possible list of options for industry categories when a mentee / mentor fills out a application.
-    * programming_languages_list.csv - Includes a possible list of options for industry categories when a mentee / mentor fills out a application.
+    * programming_languages_list.csv - Includes a possible list of options for programming languages when a mentee / mentor fills out a application.
     * tech_stack.csv - Includes a possible list of options for tech stacks when a mentee / mentor fills out a application.
 * Excel file serving as a data dictionary reflecting all suggested additions / revisions.
 (Looking for input on the best format for this information)